stefanocoretta/phonItaliaR/README.md

 # phonItaliaR

 <!-- badges: start -->

 <!-- badges: end -->

-This package provides the user with the `phonitalia` data frame, which contains the data of the PhonItalia 1.10 Corpus.
+This package provides the user with the `phonitalia` data frame, which contains the data of the PhonItalia 1.10 Corpus, with additional phonemic trasncriptions added by Stefano Coretta.

 > Goslin, J., Galluzzi, C. & Romani, C. PhonItalia: a phonological
 > lexicon for Italian.
 Behav Res 46, 872–886 (2014).